Things to do before Barbados Vacation

 Now that your island holiday is booked, you need to think about how much spending money you can bring with you.
 The best thing about Barbados is that you can enjoy all the island has to offer on any budget!
 If you know in advance how much money you’d like to spend or can afford, you can cater your holiday to suit.
-Rest assured, Barbados offers such a broad spectrum of great things to do and experience – there really is something for everyone, on any kind of budget.
+Rest assured, Barbados offers such a broad spectrum of great things to do and experience – there is something for everyone on any budget.

-3. Finalise Your Travel Paperwork
+3. Finalize Your Travel Paperwork

-Make sure all of your travel documents are in order before your arrival on the island – ensure your passport is valid, your return ticket secured, and your entry visa approved (if required).
+Ensure all of your travel documents are in order before your arrival on the island – ensure your passport is valid, your return ticket secured, and your entry visa approved (if required).
 See our Immigration Requirements page for more details.

 4. Plan Your Wardrobe